Personalising your wedding with details

 Flowers are a huge part of any wedding day, but people often lose sight of how they can be made into a feature of personalising your wedding beyond choosing their favourite flower in the bridal bouquet.
 Although certainly, you should do that!

 But there’s more potential for flowers than you might think.
-For a long time flowers were used to convey a particular message or meaning.
+For a time flowers were used to convey a particular message or meaning.
 Red roses symbolise love and desire, anemones symbolise anticipation and hydrangeas symbolise heartfelt emotion.
 You could have some fun and use the language of flowers to share your thoughts on your wedding day.
 Why not read more in my wedding top tips post all about wedding flowers

 There are other ways you can think about using and choosing your flowers.
 You’re from Scotland?
 Put some heather and thistles out in the centrepieces!
-Were there flowers in the vicinity when something significant happened between you both?
+Were there any flowers in the vicinity when something significant happened between you both?
 Or perhaps a loved one who is no longer with you had a favourite flower you can feature on the wedding party table?
 Use them to accessorise your ceremony and reception; pew ends, chairs, cocktail tables, signs, rafters.
 You could even include dried flowers inside your invites or thank you notes.

 What a word to describe such a wide array of things!
 A massively important part of personalising your wedding with details is your choice of accessories.
 This could apply to your decorations in the venue and reception; your linens, your table settings, your dining wares, your signage, your favours.
 Any of these things can be accessorised with your own personal touch.
 If you’re having a festival theme you can provide hay bales for your guests to sit on.
 If you met while travelling why not include an item from each of the countries you have visited.
 Maybe incorporate something from your first date, such as a type of food you ate.
 You get the idea!